Etiology of Dry Eye

 - Dry eye symptoms can affect anyone.

 - Some of the symptoms of dry eye include a burning sensation or gritty feeling in the eyes.
-You may possibly also experience decreased tolerance to contact lens wear or sensitivity to light.
+You might also experience decreased tolerance to contact lens wear or sensitivity to light.

 Patients with "dry eye": often complain of symptoms